 Sauerkraut is a form of fermented cabbage that, yet again, has a massive nutritional impact on your body.
 It’s even better for you than raw unfermented cabbage, so it should be considered as an excellent contender for your diet.

 A single-cup serving boasts a wealth of nutrients, including 4.1 grams of dietary fiber.
 That’s 16% of your recommended daily intake and can certainly be beneficial to your gut’s health as well as your ability to digest food properly.

 The surplus of B vitamins in sauerkraut can be great for you in many ways too, alongside a generous helping of vitamin C and vitamin K. These can be advantageous to your cells, skin, and the effectiveness of proper blood clotting.

 Like sauerkraut, kimchi is another fermented cabbage, but this one hails from Korea.

 You can also make kimchi from other fermented vegetables such as radishes.
 Kimchi has a few different health benefits to share around.

-The reason that it’s so good for your gut is that it contains bacteria such as Lactic acid, which can help with digestion of lactose when it reaches your intestine.
+The reason that it’s so good for your gut is that it contains bacteria such as Lactic acid, which can help with digestion of lactose.